Be active, have fun with others, learn new skills, develop fitness

 Personalised programs are also available from our club coach, Amelia Pearson.
 Contact her direct at firstname.lastname@example.org

-Your membership gives you a credit of 12 sessions to be used in June, July and August.
+Your membership gives you a credit of 12 sessions that are valid for 12 months.

 Please visit the Buzz Performance website for more information by clicking here.

 If you are looking for more group training opportunities Buzz Performance & Triathlon offer a range of sessions throughout the year.
 Season dependant, sessions include pool swims, lake swims, spinning, bike rides, run sessions, and strength and conditioning sessions, body conditioning & Suspension training.

 The club’s affiliation with Buzz Performance (Amelia and Joe Pearson) brings a wealth of experience and expertise.